Installation

 Which one to choose?

-If your device is a mobile phone, we recommend that you prioritize LKM mode; if your device is an emulator, WSA, or Waydroid, we recommend that you prioritize GKI mode.
+If your device is a mobile phone, we recommend that you prioritize LKM mode.
+If your device is an emulator, WSA, or Waydroid, we recommend that you prioritize GKI mode.

 LKM installation